List of titles and honours of Catherine, Princess of Wales

-Catherine, Princess of Wales, has received several titles, decorations and honorary appointments both during her time as Duchess of Cambridge and Princess of Wales.
-Each is listed below; where two dates are shown, the first indicates the date of receiving the title or award and the second indicates the date of its loss or renunciation.
+Catherine, Princess of Wales has received several titles, decorations and honorary appointments both during her time as Duchess of Cambridge and Princess of Wales.
+Each is listed below.

-Royal and noble titles and style
+Royal and noble titles and styles

-Upon her marriage in 2011, Catherine gained the style Royal Highness and the titles Duchess of Cambridge, Countess of Strathearn, and Baroness Carrickfergus.
-She was normally known as "Her Royal Highness The Duchess of Cambridge" except in Scotland, where she was instead called "Her Royal Highness The Countess of Strathearn".
+Upon her marriage in 2011, Catherine became a British princess by virtue of marriage and gained the style of Royal Highness.
+She also gained the titles of Duchess of Cambridge, Countess of Strathearn and Baroness Carrickfergus.
+She was normally styled as "Her Royal Highness The Duchess of Cambridge" except in Scotland, where she was instead styled "Her Royal Highness The Countess of Strathearn".

-On her father-in-law's accession to the throne on 8 September 2022, Catherine also became Duchess of Cornwall and Duchess of Rothesay.
+Upon her father-in-law's accession to the throne on 8 September 2022, Catherine also became Duchess of Cornwall as well as Duchess of Rothesay, Countess of Carrick, Baroness of Renfrew, and Lady of the Isles (all in Scotland).
 She was thus briefly called "Her Royal Highness The Duchess of Cornwall and Cambridge".
-She additionally assumed the titles Countess of Carrick, Baroness of Renfrew, Lady of the Isles and Princess of Scotland upon her husband's becoming heir apparent.
-On 9 September 2022, the King announced the appointment of William as Prince of Wales and Earl of Chester, with Catherine becoming Princess of Wales and Countess of Chester.
+On 9 September 2022, the King announced the appointment of William as Prince of Wales, with Catherine thus becoming Princess of Wales.
+As the wife of the Earl of Chester, she also bears the title Countess of Chester.
+Catherine is known as "Her Royal Highness The Princess of Wales", except in Scotland, where she is styled "Her Royal Highness The Duchess of Rothesay".